dustinblackman/Championify/CONTRIBUTE.md

 ---

 ### Translations
 I use [Transifex](https://www.transifex.com/dustinblackman/championify) to manage all my translations, it's super easy and lets everyone contribute!
 The initial translations were done with Google Translate, so just because a translation exists doesn't mean it's correct.
+You can also check out the language status list below to see which have been done by Google, and which has had attention from a native speaker.

 __Rules__
 - Make sure to check if a translation has been done already before writing it over again.